Podexus23/rsschool-cv/cv.md

 7. Graduated from the Pavel Sukhoi State Technical University with a degree in power engineering.

-8. According tests my english is on level Intermediate.
+8. According tests my english is on Intermediate level.